HashNuke/firebrick/README.md

 ## Install and configuring dependencies (temporary, expect changes in the future)

 Firebrick requires Riak 2.0 and Elixir v0.11.2.
-At the time of writing, the latest version of is Riak 2.0pre5.
+At the time of writing, the latest version of is Riak 2.0pre7 (from the tag in the Riak git repo).

 ### Configure incoming mail port